Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Your job

 When GDP grows, companies hire.
-When it shrinks, they lay off.
-GDP growth is the best single predictor of the job market.
+When it contracts, they cut.
+GDP growth is the best single leading indicator for the job market.

 2